 Since Sales Navigator was rolled out in 2015, the last year where LinkedIn shared the product revenue breakdown before getting acquired, it’s difficult to say how much money comes from Sales Solutions now.

-If you’re using LinkedIn to find a job, the career subscription options comes with a bunch of useful features like direct messaging to recruiters, being able to see who’s viewed your profile, standing out among job applicants as a featured applicant, being able to compare how you stack up against other Applicants using Application Insights & access to online video courses from LinkedIn’s learning platform.
+If you’re using LinkedIn to find a job, the premium subscription options comes with a bunch of useful features like direct messaging to recruiters, being able to see who’s viewed your profile, standing out among job applicants as a featured applicant, being able to compare how you stack up against other Applicants using Application Insights & access to online video courses from LinkedIn’s learning platform.

 In 2015, Premium subscriptions accounted for 18% of LinkedIn’s revenue.